pistocop/cookiecutter-fastapi-ml/README.md

 - ML models informations loaded from `.json` file from both App and download process

 ## TODO
+- [x] manage the routers path and imports
 - [ ] read ML model info and expose API to check those values
 - [ ] linting and formatting process
+- [ ] unify logs format between uvicorn and loguru